interwebshack/modelinspect/docs/development/CONTAINER.md

 - Container images are signed with Cosign
 - Execution produces signed SBOM and attestation bundle
 - Optional support for in-toto attestations (planned)

+---

+## 🧾 Notes

+- **Manifest-based verification** ensures the actual Python source matches a signed SHA256 hash list
+- **Fingerprint check** provides offline immutability by locking the entire tool to a specific digest
+- **Cosign signature** ensures container was built and signed by an authorized party (see SECURITY.md)